JayCuthrell/jaycuthrell.com/index.md

 Jay completed the INFOSEC Assessment Training and Rating Program for INFOSEC Assessment Methodology by the National Security Agency in 2003.
 He has maintained a membership with InfraGard since 2004.
 Jay is certified for Facilitation of Executive Briefings by the Association of Briefing Program Managers and is a discussion leader experienced with audiences from executive boardrooms to the halls and stages of South by Southwest® (SXSW®).

 Jay is on LinkedIn at [https://www.linkedin.com/in/jaycuthrell](https://www.linkedin.com/in/jaycuthrell).

+Jay holds a BS in Materials Science and Engineering from North Carolina State University.